-The Alumni House Reception Center serves as the general headquarters for all Reunion operations.
+The Reception Center (location to be announced) serves as the general headquarters for all Reunion operations.
 It is open from early morning until late at night and is used as a meeting place for many people.
 This is often the first place returning alumni go when they arrive on campus.
 They check in and pick up a copy of the final program, as well as their individual class programs and room keys if they are staying on campus.

 Parking permits are required for on-campus parking during Reunion.
-Permits are available at Alumni House and will be supplied to alumni when they come to check in.
+Permits are available at the Reception Center and will be supplied to alumni when they come to check in.
 This parking hang-tag will allow for parking in designated areas on the main campus.
 We ask that alumni park in designated areas only and observe the “No Parking” signs.
 Any parked vehicles that block traffic will be towed (for safety and accessibility reasons).

 All handicapped-parking placards, or photocopies, will be honored by the Amherst College Police.
 The police cannot issue handicapped-parking placards.